Mindaugiux/website/README.md

-This is a project for Kompiuteriu architektūra 1 kursas
+This is a project for Kompiuterių architektūra 1 kursas